thevangelist/tie/README.md

 └── wordlists              > Wordlists for testing the typeface
 ```

+# Usage / Installation

+1. Download the .OTF and .WOFF versions from the [fonts folder](./fonts)
+2a).
+OS X: Drag-n-drop / copy the downloaded files to *Font Book*
+2b.
+Windows: Drag-n-drop / copy the downloaded files to *Fonts (Control Panel)*
+3. Open your preferred text / visual editor and start making your own traffic signs

 ## Conversion

 The conversion was made using *Adobe Illustrator*, by defining the x-height, cap height, ascender height and descender height based on the following letters: